 Other roles, including the role that actually sets up Plone, are loaded when you use

 ansible-galaxy to fetch the items listed in

-Except for the Plone server role, these are generally very generic Ansible Galaxy roles that we liked.
+Except for the Plone server role, these are generally generic Ansible Galaxy roles that we liked.

-Vagrant/Virtualbox is a very handy way to test your playbook, both during development and for future maintenance.
+Vagrant/VirtualBox is a handy way to test your playbook, both during development and for future maintenance.
 We include a couple of files to help you get started with Vagrant testing.

 When you use vagrant commands, vagrant controls the ssh connection.

 vbox_host.cfgis an Ansible inventory file that should allow you to run your playbook directly (without the vagrant command) against your guest box.

 The playbook kit contains several sample configuration files.

 Targets a server with 512MB of memory and one CPU core.
 Sets up one ZEO client with two threads with small object caches.
 No load balancer.
 Varnish cache is file-based.

 Targets a server with 1GB of memory and one CPU core.
 Sets up one ZEO client with two threads with small object caches.
 No load balancer.
 Varnish cache is file-based.